gudiseva/stackedit/OTA-Ignite-Sept-2019/Session 11 - Curve Analysis.md

 > 16-Sept-2019
 # Curve Analysis

-heps us to know whn to be in Bullish or Bearish mode
+- helps us to know when to be in Bullish or Bearish mode

-Cur Ana combined with the Odds Enhancers Scoring Methodology dictates the smarter action to tba taken (Buy / Sell) and only then we focus on Supply an d Demand Zones to time the
+- Curve Analysis combined with the Odds Enhancers Scoring Methodology dictates the smarter action to be taken (Buy / Sell) and only then we focus on Supply and Demand Zones to time the trade

-Cureve Ana - use of charts where we use Larger Time Franes to identify fresh levels of Supply and Demand
+- Curve Analysis - use of charts where we use Larger Time Frames to identify fresh levels of Supply and Demand